bbbayhan/Podcaster/README.md

 - A simple message is displayed when no podcasts are found.
 - Responsive design principles have been employed.
 - It is employed Vitest and Testing Library to write unit tests to verify the UI elements.
 In addition, integration tests have been performed for hooks and services.

+### To-do list

+- Improve performance when loading data.
+- Create Value-Objects for Podcast and Podcast Detail entities.